testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#draft`

 :white_check_mark:  **Do:** Simulate a scenario where the same message arrives twice 'mistakenly', and assert that it doesn't trigger an undesired state like the same operation done twice.
 A known limitation of most MQ is 'at least once delivery' which means that the same message might arrive more than one time.
-Running the same operation can be
+Running the same operation multiple times can be unbearable for some business flows - Consider a Payment flow where some fees are withdrawn from user account more than once.
+Write a test that

-Since most message-queue by design can send the same message at least once (=== many times), check that your business flow can run multiple times without undesired side effects

 Ideas: The withdraw money example, simply run the same message multiple times and ensure that the state is similar to one execution